Automate Data Operations#

 A dataset is defined in YAML as a series of steps.
 Each step registers a specific sObject as part of the dataset, and defines the relevant fields on that sObject as well as its relationships to other sObjects that are included in the data set.

-Note: this section discusses how to define a dataset and the format of the definition file.
-In many cases, it’s easier to use the
+This section discusses how to define a dataset and the format of the definition file.
+In many cases, it’s easier to use the generate_dataset_mapping task than to create this definition by hand.
+See below for more details.

 A simple dataset definition looks like this: